rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 - Example: Checking that users can add a new recipe via the interface and view it correctly on the homepage.

 **Load Testing (k6)**
-- Simulating concurrent requests to test server performance under load.
+- Simulating concurrent requests to test the performance of the backend API deployed on Azure.
-- Running tests with 50 virtual users (VUs) and over 4000 requests.??
+- Running tests with 50 virtual users (VUs) and over 4000 requests.
-- Measuring response time and throughput to ensure stable API handling.??
+- Measuring response time and throughput to ensure stable API handling.

 ## 5. Project Management and User Testing